 *Please note* this post was originally published in August 2017.
 The post text has been adjusted but the recipe remains the same.

 It’s not often that I find myself literally eating the recipe that I’m writing about.
-More often that not, I’ve taken the actual pictures of the featured recipe a few days, or even weeks, prior to posting it.
+More often that not I’ve taken the actual pictures of the featured recipe a few days, or even weeks, prior to posting it.
 Not today!
-I’m noshing away on a zucchini brownie as I
+I’m noshing away on one of these healthy double chocolate zucchini brownies as I

 speak type to you.
 Etienne is going to give me the stink eye later for the crumbs/smears that will likely end up all over this keyboard, but….
 SO WORTH IT!!

 Growing up, zucchini was one of the few vegetables I would actually tolerate in a dessert.
 Carrot cake?
 No way.
 Hard to believe considering that carrot cake is now my FAVOURITE cake – what was wrong with me!?

 My Mom used to make her signature chocolate zucchini loaf, and it would be inhaled within a few days.
 Everyone loved it!
 You couldn’t even tell zucchini was the secret ingredient, let alone that it was the reason that loaf was so moist and delicious.

 Since then, my tastes have undoubtedly matured, and I now happily insert all sorts of fruits and vegetables into my baked goods.
 Double chocolate beet cupcakes – I’m looking at you!